martinsumner/leveled/docs/ANTI_ENTROPY.md

 One thing that deserves debate with regards to multi-data-centre replication, is should the existing AAE process just be abandoned.
 There have been three considerations that have driven this implementation towards considering abandonment:

 - The bad history of unexplained problems.
-Issues with AAE commonly been associated with [hashing of unsorted objects](https://github.com/basho/riak_kv/issues/1189), but issues continue to be seen, especially after node joins and leaves even when running versions that have this resolved.
-It is feared that the knowledge of the existence of this issue has led to other AAE issues not being investigated, as it was more efficient to simply assume it was issue 1189.
+Issues with AAE commonly been associated with [hashing of unsorted objects](https://github.com/basho/riak_kv/issues/1189), but issues continue to be seen even when running versions that have this resolved.
+It is feared that the knowledge of the existence of this issue has led to other AAE issues not being investigated, as it was more efficient to simply assume all AAE issues were ultimately caused by Issue 1189.

 - The problems of upgrading the hashtree.
 A software change which alters the form of the existing hashtree is not going to be easy to implement, and includes a non-functional risk associated with handling two hashtrees in parallel for a transition period.